This post may contain affiliate links. Please read my disclosure policy.

 Balsamic glaze is the result of the blend of balsamic vinegar and a sweetener, such as honey, maple syrup, or brown sugar, that has been cooked down until it forms into this amazingly scrumptious thick, syrupy concoction.

 You can of course purchase balsamic glaze from the grocery store.
-It is usually sold alongside the balsamic vinegar and it generally in a little squeeze bottle.
+It is usually sold alongside the balsamic vinegar and it is generally in a little squeeze bottle.
 There are numerous brands available to choose from, but once I started making my own, I never looked back!

 Remember how I said that my homemade balsamic glaze is made with just two ingredients?
-Well, sometime for the fun of it, just take a look at the lengthy ingredient list on the bottle at the stores.
-There are definitely more than two! 🙂
+Well, sometimes for the fun of it, just take a look at the lengthy ingredient list on the bottle at the stores.
+There are definitely more than two! ๐Ÿ™‚

-To make it, start with a good balsamic vinegar.
+Start with a good balsamic vinegar.

 Traditional balsamic vinegar is made in the Modena and neighboring Reggio Emilia regions in Italy and will be marked on the bottles.
 Again, there are so many options available at the grocery store and in a huge range of prices.
 Buy the one in the price range that is best for you.

-You’ll add the balsamic vinegar and honey (or sweetener of choice) to a small non-reactive pot set on a cooktop over medium heat.
-Once it begins to bubble, but not boil!, reduce the heat and let it simmer until it has reduced by half and easily coats the back of a spoon, about 10 minutes.
+Simmer.
+Once it begins to bubble (but not boil!), reduce the heat and let it simmer until it has reduced by half and easily coats the back of a spoon, about 10 minutes.

 Some Favorite Recipes Using Balsamic Glaze